William Hanna: Television

 As popular as their cartoons were with 1960s audiences, they were disliked by artists.
 Television programs had lower budgets than theatrical animation, and this economic reality caused many animation studios to go out of business in the 1950s and 1960s, putting many people in the industry out of work.
 Hanna-Barbera was key in the development of limited animation, which allowed television animation to be more cost-effective, but also reduced quality.
 Hanna and Barbera had first experimented with these techniques in the early days of Tom and Jerry.

 To reduce the cost of each episode, shows often focused more on character dialogue than detailed animation.
 The number of drawings for a seven-minute cartoon decreased from 14,000 to nearly 2,000, and the company implemented innovative techniques such as rapid background changes to improve viewing.
 Reviewers criticized the change from vivid, detailed animation to repetitive movements by two-dimensional characters.
 Barbera once said that their choice was to adapt to the television budgets or change careers.
 The new style did not limit the success of their animated shows, enabling Hanna–Barbera to stay in business, providing employment to many who would otherwise have been out of work.
-Limited animation became the standard for television animation, and continues to be used today in television programs such as The Simpsons and South Park.
+Limited animation became the standard for television animation, and continues to be used today in television programs such as The Simpsons, SpongeBob SquarePants, and South Park.

 In 1966, Hanna-Barbera Productions was sold to Taft Broadcasting (renamed Great American Communications in 1987) for $12 million.
 Hanna and Barbera remained at the head of the company until 1991.
 At that point, the company was sold to the Turner Broadcasting System for an estimated $320 million, which itself merged with Time Warner, owners of Warner Bros., in 1996.
 This began a close association with the Cartoon Network.
 Hanna and Barbera continued to advise their former company and periodically worked on new Hanna-Barbera shows, including The Cartoon Cartoon Show series and hit silver screen versions of The Flintstones (1994) and Scooby-Doo (2002).

 Death

 Hanna died of esophageal cancer at his home in North Hollywood, Los Angeles, California on March 22, 2001, at the age of 90.
-After his death, Cartoon Network aired a 20-second segment with black dots tracing Hanna's portrait with the words "We'll miss you – Cartoon Network" fading in on the right-hand side.
-This same type of tribute happened for Chuck Jones in 2002 and Hanna's partner, Joseph Barbera in 2006, when each of them died.
-However, Barbera, unlike the other two, had an audio clip of his voice playing in his Cartoon Network promotional tribute.
-Hanna is buried at Ascension Cemetery in Lake Forest, California.